 - While the soup is cooking, chop the green onions into small pieces, and mince the Thai chili peppers.
 Note: if you like super hot and spicy, leave the seeds in.
 For less heat, remove the seeds.

 - Slice the steak into thin, bite sized pieces, cutting across the grain.
+Place the slices back on the plate and cover with foil again, to keep warm.

 - Drain the noodles.